This page explains the process of family mediation, when mediation is necessary and the expected standards of a family

 You will not need to attend mediation for the above applications if you are applying for a Consent Order, or if there are ongoing emergency proceedings, care proceedings or supervision proceedings for a child or there is an Emergency Protection Order, Care Order or Supervision Order in place.

-You can also be exempt from having to attend a MIAM, if you fulfil one of the exceptions outlined in section 13 of the C100 application.
-To read through a full list of the exceptions, please download a copy of the application from www.justice.gov.uk.
-However, a few of the main exceptions include:
+You can also be exempt from having to attend a MIAM, if you fulfil one of the exceptions outlined in section 13 of the C100 application form, which can be downloaded from www.justice.gov.uk.
+A few of the main exceptions include:

 - where there has been any form of domestic violence between you and your ex-partner and it has been reported to the police, courts, health professionals or specialised agency;